-The Arts & Crafts Research Studio (ACRSTUDIO) is an interdisciplinary art, craft and design studio.
-It is a platform for craft research, and collaborative integrated art, design and craft projects.
+The Arts & Crafts Research Studio is an interdisciplinary art, craft and design studio.
+It is a platform for creative research, and collaborative integrated art, design and craft projects.
 Founded by Andrew Cornell Robinson with creative partners Sigfrido Holguin, and Fred Frelinghuysen, and a rotating group of visiting artists, designers and collaborators.

 ACRSTUDIO works with a diverse group of practitioners with a common interest in making work that explores craft materials, and narratives about people, places and things found in lived experiences.
 Founded in 1994, the studio serves as a platform to support art projects, and our research interests.
 We are artists, designers, musicians, historians, writers, technologists, teachers, gardeners, curators, cooks and farmers with a common interest in creating platforms for exchange of shared experiences and creative ideas.